hemanta212/Nepali-news-portal-kbd/README.md

     python manage.py sqlite
     python start.py secrets

-Finally open your browser and head over to http://localhost:5000 and website will load.
+* Finally open your browser and head over to http://localhost:5000 and website will load.

+* Note: fill secrets.json file with your email and password for password reset functionality!

 ## Run USING POSTGRES DATABASE.